Frequently Asked Questions (FAQs)

 Yes.
 The SSW has students from many backgrounds – psychology, sociology, women’s studies, communications, criminal justice, and archeology, to name just a few.
 Individuals who have worked in allied fields or who have volunteered in fields similar to social work increase their chances of acceptance because of their ability to demonstrate that they possess some of the basic skills necessary to excel in social work.

-- Students on the advanced standing track begin classes in the second half of the summer term, typically in mid-June.
+- Students on the Accelerated Full-Time track begin classes in the second half of the summer term, typically in mid-June.

-- Students attending on a full or part-time basis begin classes in the fall term, typically in late August.
+- Students on the Acclerated Part-Time, Full-Time or Part-Time tracks begin classes in the fall term, typically in late August.

 The SSW does not offer admittance beginning in the spring term.